Jprost/ADA-Proj-18/README.md

 # Russian Trolls, Pols and Approval Rate

 # Abstract
 The outcome of the 2016 US election were a surprise, few experts predicted a Trump win.
-We believe that russian trolls had a influence on the outcome.
-To test this hypothesis, we will compare the IRA dataset and the "2016 Elections Poll".
-However, the scope of the tweets dataset does no stop to the election.
-The dataset was last updated on March 2018, so we can also draw insights from the presidency.
+Since then, it has been revealed that the Russian might have had an influence on the election through their action on social media.
+To test this claim, we will compare the IRA dataset and the "2016 Elections Poll".
+Moreover, the scope of the tweets dataset does no stop to the election.
+The dataset was last updated on March 2018, so we can also draw insights from the current presidency.
 We want to compare this with historical approval rates of Obama, since the trolls date all the way back from 2012.
+Is their a correlation between the russian tweets and the approval raitings ?

 # Research questions
 We want to start by defining the classes: what are the words associated with "RightTroll" or "LeftTroll".
 What is a typical right/left toll?
 Is there any influence of emojis on popularity ?
 Then we want to analyse the different effect of tweets authors and hashtags.
 Are there more influential trolls on the public opinion?
 It would also be interesting to see how that correlates with news coverage and political events.
 Is the tweet density related to actual events?